 Storage and Use of POC Testing Kits

-Test kits can be stored at room temperature, as long as the temperature never exceeds 30° C. The temperature must be tracked daily and range between 2-30° C. Having Material Safety Data Sheets available is a WHMIS (Workplace Hazardous Materials Information System) requirement.
+Test kits can be stored at room temperature, as long as the temperature never exceeds 30° C. The temperature must be tracked daily and range between 2-30° C. Having Material Safety Data Sheets available for both the kits and controls is a WHMIS (Workplace Hazardous Materials Information System) requirement.

 The temperature gauge used at the site should record the high and low temperature each day as well as the current temperature.
 This temperature must be tracked daily.
 A template for an environmental monitoring log (Excel, Word and PDF – 8.5 X 11) is provided for this purpose.